 However, even though research supports the use of green tea for weight loss, the effect is very slight.
 Medical News Today reports that researchers conducted a review on the use of green tea for weight loss.
 They discovered that green tea’s impact on weight loss was so small that “it was unlikely to be of clinical importance.”

 In addition to having only a small effect on body weight, it appears you’d have to drink more green tea than the amount that is likely to be in Skinny Coffee Club.
-To see any weight loss, you would need to drink two or three cups of green tea per day, as stated on Livestrong.
+To see any weight loss, you would need to drink at least two or three cups of green tea per day.
 Skinny Coffee Club users are supposed to drink one cup of the product per day.
 Now, keep in mind that Skinny Coffee Club isn’t just green tea, which means you probably aren’t getting anywhere near the amount needed to lose weight.

 Garcinia Cambogia is a kind of fruit that grows in the tropics.
 It’s often used in weight loss supplements, but experts say that it probably doesn’t do much to help.
 Garcinia cambogia contains hydroxycitric acid, which interferes with an enzyme that allows the body to make fat.
 Also, it raises serotonin levels, and that could help you feel less hungry.